 The position of most major faults previously identified on existing maps was confirmed by recent geological investigations (including geophysical surveys).
-Several large, NE-SW trending faults have been described from the Bantamsklip Site Vicinity, such as the Walker Bay, Uilkraalmond, Boesmansrivier, Groenkloof and Elim faults.
-The Viljoenshof and Heuningrug faults are E-W trending faults to the east of the site, while the Baardskeerdersbos Fault trends WNW-ESE north of the site and intersects several NE-SW trending faults (Siegfried et al., 2008).
-The Groenkloof

-Fault has been accurately located at a distance of 7.5 km from the site, and the Elim Fault at a distance of 4 km SE of the site, but neither of these are considered to be capable (De Beer, 2007a).
+Several large, northeast - southwest trending faults have been described from the Bantamsklip Site Vicinity, such as the Walker Bay, Uilkraalmond, Boesmansrivier, Groenkloof and Elim faults.
+The Viljoenshof and Heuningrug faults are E-W trending faults to the east of the site, while the Baardskeerdersbos Fault trends west-northwest - east-southeast, north of the site and intersects several northeast - southwest trending faults (Siegfried et al., 2008).
+The Groenkloof Fault has been accurately located at a distance of 7.5 km from the site, and the Elim Fault at a distance of 4 km southeast of the site, but neither of these are considered to be capable (De Beer, 2007a).

-New, inferred faults, identified mostly on the basis of apparent displacement of magnetic anomalies (Havenga and Raath, 2007), are for the time being listed as "lineaments", rather than faults.
-After careful examination by a panel of experts, only the Breëvleikloof and Sandbaai lineaments were regarded to be of relevance.
+New lineaments were identified, mostly on the basis of apparent displacement of magnetic anomalies (Havenga and Raath, 2007), but after careful examination by a panel of experts, only the Breëvleikloof (a northwest trending structure 13 km northeast of the site) and the northwest striking Sandbaai (9 km southeast of Bantamsklip) lineaments were regarded to be of relevance.
 However, these lineaments cannot be considered evidence for the existence of faults until reviewed through geophysical profiles.